-- 7.1 The Neighbourhood Plan is only effective if its policies are deliverable and able to be monitored.
-The Plan contains two kinds of policy; "general" which supports Policy CS8 of the recently adopted Milton Keynes Core Strategy, 2013 and "site specific" policies which relate to areas identified by the local community for change. - 7.2 General policies GP 1 to 7, once the Plan is formally approved, become part of the Local Development Plan for Milton Keynes.
+7.1 The Neighbourhood Development Plan is only effective if its policies are deliverable and able to be monitored.
+The Plan contains two kinds of policy; "general" which supports Policy CS8 of the recently adopted Milton Keynes Core Strategy, 2013 and "site specific" policies which relate to areas identified by the local community for change.

+7.2 General policies GP 1 to 8, once the Plan is formally approved, become part of the Local Development Plan for Milton Keynes.
 Along with other approved borough wide policies, it will be used by Milton Keynes Council to determine planning applications that come before it.
-This includes planning applications for development on all sites in the Plan area, not just those identified in the Plan. - 7.3 In addition, it is anticipated that when Milton Keynes Council completes its work on Plan:MK, it will take into account the proposed development in the approved Lakes Estate Neighbourhood Plan and adopt all site specific policy guidance.
-The Vision Plan (Figure 4.1) illustrates the location of the proposed areas of change, enhancement and preservation unless there is special justification. - 7.4 Site specific policies SSP1-8: all of the sites put forward for development have been subject to discussion with the relevant landowners to ensure their availability.
+This includes planning applications for development on all sites in the Plan area, not just those identified in the Plan.

+7.3 In addition, it is anticipated that when Milton Keynes Council completes its work on Plan:MK, it will take into account the proposed development in the approved the Lakes Estate Neighbourhood Development Plan and adopt all site specific policy guidance.
+The Vision Plan (Figure 4.1) illustrates the location of the proposed areas of change, enhancement and preservation unless there is special justification.

+7.4 Site specific policies SSP1-8: all of the sites put forward for development have been subject to discussion with the relevant landowners to ensure their availability.
 Each site has its own individual characteristics and level of complexity, which will determine deliverability.
-Figure 7.1 lists all the policy sites and indicates the expected time frame for realisation; (short (\$ 0-5 years), medium (M 6-10 years) or long term (plus 10 years) within the plan period. - 7.5 The short term opportunities will be those whose characteristics are low risk, shorter planning timescales and least complexity in terms of tenure, access, servicing and occupation.
-These will include the small infill sites, sites already allocated for development, and vacant land with existing access arrangements.
-It is anticipated that these can be taken through statutory processes and brought forward for development in the immediately foreseeable future.
+Figure 7.1 lists all the policy sites and indicates the expected time frame for realisation; (short (S 0-5 years), medium (M 6-10 years) or long term (plus 10 years) within the plan period.